 It’s easy to fall into “all or nothing” thinking during weight loss, especially after a big transformation like mine, but Noom is helping me break that mindset and adopt a healthier outlook.
 The app encourages curiosity about my choices instead of guilt, and that’s exactly the shift I needed.

 And I’m clearly not alone.
-There’s a community feature where you can connect with others going through the same process.
+There’s a community feature that lets you connect with others who are going through the same process.
 Reading other people’s small victories made me feel less alone and more inspired to keep showing up.

 It’s There to Help You Keep Going